pasosdeJesus/stable-sl/packages/coordinator/README.md

 https://github.com/drizzle-team/drizzle-orm/discussions/1339

-For now you need to run
+For now you need to modify the schema at `db/schema.ts` commit and in each instance run of the database (development, production) run:
 ```
 yarn drizzle-kit push
 ```